LUMC/HAMLET/docs/source/expression.rst

 This module relies on the STAR count files in combination with a set of housekeeping genes to normalize gene expression levels.

+`seAMLess <https://github.com/eonurk/seAMLess>`_ is used to determine the cell type composition of the sample, as well as the resistance to Venetoclax.
+Please see `Karakaslar et al. <https://www.nature.com/articles/s41698-024-00596-9>`_ for details.

 Input
 -----
 The minimal input for this module is one BAM file and one STAR count table